OUR STAFF

 PT, DPT, SCS, CSCS

-Angelique Bannister has thirteen years of experience as a physical therapist, including time served as an active duty Navy Physical Therapist.
-She has been a Red Cross-certified Emergency Medical Responder since 2010 and a sports certified specialist in physical therapy since 2013.
-She has spent the last seven years as the lead physical therapist at United States Marine Corps Base Quantico, Officer Candidates School.
-She currently serves as the Director of the U.S. Navy Sports Physical Therapy Residency Program, a program that has gained accreditation by the American Physical Therapy Association.
+Angelique Bannister has twenty years of experience as a physical therapist, including time served as an active-duty Navy Physical Therapist.
+She has been a Red Cross-certified Emergency Medical Responder since 2010 and a sports-certified specialist in physical therapy since 2013.
+She has spent the last twelve years as the lead physical therapist at United States Marine Corps Base Quantico, Officer Candidates School.
+She currently serves as the Director of the U.S. Navy Sports Physical Therapy Residency Program, accredited by the American Physical Therapy Association.

 Credentials:PT, DPT, SCS, CSCS